MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/scalable-web-app-content.md

 ### Operational excellence

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-### DevOps

-#### Front-end deployment

-This architecture builds on the one shown in [Basic web application][basic-web-app], see the [DevOps considerations section][basic-web-app-devops].
+A key tenet of operational excellence is automating operational activities including infrastructure modifications, following DevOps practices.

+Guidance provided in the basic web application [DevOps considerations section][basic-web-app-devops] applies here as it is the basis for this architecture.

 ## Contributors